telerik/blazor-docs/components/datetimepicker/increment-steps.md

 All values default to `1` to provide every possible option.
 If you set a value larger than the available options in the time portion (such as Minute=70) the tumblers in the dropdown will show the `0` option and the component will increment the date with the designated value (1 hour and 10 minutes in this example).

->caption Chang the steps (intervals) in the date time picker
+>caption Change the steps (intervals) in the date time picker

 ````CSHTML
 @* Show every 4th hour, every 10th minute, every 15th second *@